Reducing road traffic noise

 Road construction during minor works and more significant road upgrades alters the road configuration and usually the road footprint.
 They also have potential for an operational noise impact after completion of the works.

-This guideline provides direction on managing noise and vibration impacts from construction and maintenance activities.
+This guideline provides direction on managing noise and vibration impacts from construction and maintenance activities related to roads and maritime work.
 It either recommends use of an Estimator tool or a full quantitative assessment depending on the risk factors.

 View or download the Construction and Maintenance Noise Estimator tool.

 Transport for NSW strongly advocates tighter vehicle noise standards.
 New noise standards for light and heavy vehicles were introduced in 2003 under Australian Design Rule, ADR 83/00 and took effect from 2005.

 This new noise standard means that newer cars are 3dB quieter and that newer trucks and buses are 4-7dB quieter than older standards.